Best Picture Quality and Durability

 For over a decade and half we have both used compact snorkeling cameras with separate underwater housings.
 One of the best features of waterproof housings, is that they are very durable and are far less likely to leak and fail than waterproof cameras.
 Snorkeling is hard on cameras.
 We spend long hours in the water on trips, and take thousands of pictures and videos.
 They get banged around a lot, and we have never had a housing leak, or a camera failure.

-Still, if you want a real photographic tool, compact snorkeling cameras are the best system to get, for size, great image quality, controls, and durability.
+Still, if you want a real photographic tool, with lots of manual controls, compact snorkeling cameras are the best system to get, for size, great image quality, and durability.
+If you would prefer a more automatic camera, then we think most snorkelers will be happier with, and get better results from, an Olympus TG-7 in a housing.

-We share our most recommended cameras of this type on this page.
+We share our most recommended compact cameras with separate housings on this page.

 Note: Our suggestions come from hands-on experience.
 We hope you find them helpful.
 You can help us if you purchase from the links below.
 We may make a small commission, from Amazon or other companies, at no extra cost to you.